 Wednesday, January 24, 2018

-The beginning of a new year brings the perfect opportunity to focus on making positive lifestyle changes.
+No Smoking Day is the 13th March 2019 and it is the perfect opportunity to focus on making positive lifestyle changes.
 With smoking one of the biggest causes of premature deaths in Britain, you can dramatically improve your health by quitting smoking this year.
-In order to help you get started, our GMC registered online doctor, Helen Webberley, has described her useful methods to help you stub out your smoking addiction now:
+In order to help you get started, here we have described some useful methods to help you stub out your smoking addiction now:

 Why Should You Stop Smoking?